PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

     PHPCBF CAN FIX THE 3 MARKED SNIFF VIOLATIONS AUTOMATICALLY
     ------------------------------------------------------------------------------------------------

+> [!NOTE]
-**Note:** The code report shows up to 5 lines of source code for each violation, so it is best used when checking single files and short code snippets to ensure the report doesn't become unreadble due to its length.
+> The code report shows up to 5 lines of source code for each violation, so it is best used when checking single files and short code snippets to ensure the report doesn't become unreadble due to its length.

 ## Printing a Checkstyle Report
 PHP_CodeSniffer can output an XML report similar to the one produced by Checkstyle, allowing you to use the output in scripts and applications that already support Checkstyle.
 To print a Checkstyle report, use the `--report=checkstyle` command line argument.
 The output will look like this:

     $ phpcs --report=checkstyle /path/to/code

     <?xml version="1.0" encoding="UTF-8"?>
     <checkstyle version="x.x.x">
     <file name="/path/to/code/classA.php">